GillianPlatform/JS_Parser/README.md

 # JavaScript Parser
 [![Build Status](https://travis-ci.org/resource-reasoning/JS_Parser.svg?branch=master)](https://travis-ci.org/resource-reasoning/JS_Parser)

+THIS IS NOW DEPRECATED AS JS_PARSER HAS BEEN INTEGRATED INTO GILLIAN-JS

 Javascript Parser, based on flow-parser, which adds support for JS_Logic from the JaVerT toolchain.

 ## Dependencies